-AM-FM: Press this button to get AM or FM.
-The lighted display shows your selection.
+AM·FM: Press this button to switch between AM and FM.
+The display shows your selection.

-TUNE: Press the right or left arrow to go to a higher or lower station.
+TUNE: Press the right or left arrows to go to a higher or lower station.
 Press and hold to continue tuning and release when you find your station.
 The display will show the frequency of each station tuned.

-SEEK: Press the right or left arrow and the radio will tune to the next higher or lower station and stay there.
+SEEK: Press the right or left arrow to go to the next higher or lower station and stay there.

 PUSHBUTTONS: The six numbered pushbuttons let you return to your previously played stations.
 You can set up to 12 stations (six AM and six FM).
+Just:

+- 1. Turn the radio on.

+- 2. Press AM·FM to select the band.

-- Tune in the desired station. - Press one of the six pushbuttons, for at least two seconds.
+- 3. Tune in the desired station.

-- The sound will mute and then return when the station is stored.
-Whenever you press that numbered button, the station you set will return. - 4.
-Repeat the steps for each pushbutton.
+- 4. Press one of the six pushbuttons for at least two seconds.
+The sound will mute and then return when the station is stored.
+Whenever you press that numbered button, the station you set will return.

+- 5. Repeat the steps for each pushbutton.